kmergen/yii2-grid/README.md

 <h1 align="center">Yii 2 Grid</h1>

-Useful grid classes to use in GridView widget with Bootstrap 4.
+Useful grid classes to use in GridView widget with Bootstrap 4 CSS Framework.

 ###Installation